ndd21/PHYS281/docs/index.md

 There have been several versions of Python as the language gets updated and new features added.
 The latest major version in Python 3, in particular with Python 3.8 being a recent stable release.
-While most Python code is fairly backwards compatible, i.e., can run with versions of the language, there are some specific features that are not.
+While most Python code is fairly backwards compatible, i.e., can run with previous versions of the language, there are some specific features that are not.
 Broadly speaking, code written based on Python 3.5 of above should be compatible and in this course we will not use any syntax that does not work across these versions.

+Python can be run in both an interactive mode, i.e., you can start an interactive Python into which you can type and run commands immediately, or it can be used to run pre-written scripts.
+In this course we will describe both these modes of use.

 ### Why Python?

 There are many reasons why Python is a good choice as a programming language to learn:

-* Python is now becoming a popular language in High School.
-You are more likely to have experience which we can build on.
+* Python is now becoming a popular language in school, so you are more likely to have experience that we can build on.
 * Python is currently one of the most used languages in industry (see, e.g., the [IEEE Spectrum report](https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2019)).
-* Python is currently used by many more academics in the department.
+* Python is currently used by many academics in the department.
 * There are a huge number of widely used and tested resources and packages out there for scientific computing (see, e.g., [https://wiki.python.org/moin/NumericAndScientific](https://wiki.python.org/moin/NumericAndScientific)), such as [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/) and [Matploltib](https://matplotlib.org/).
-* Python is portable - Python programs are cross platform and run on most computer systems in use today.
+* Python is portable - Python programmes are cross platform and run on most computer systems in use today.
 * Many modern data science and machine learning applications use Python as an interface, this driving its growth.